Marcel Salathé, PhD

 Society in Science: Branco Weiss Fellow

-Marcel is a computational biologist working at the interface of population biology, computational sciences / engineering, and the social sciences.
-He obtained his PhD at the ETH in Zuerich, Switzerland, and spent two years as a postdoc in Stanford.
+Marcel is a digital epidemiologist working at the interface of population biology, computational sciences / engineering, and the social sciences.
+He obtained his PhD at the ETH in Zuerich, Switzerland, and spent two years as a postdoc in Stanford before joining the faculty at Penn State in 2010.
+In 2014, he spent

 Finally, Marcel is passionate about good food.
 Frankly, he's a bit obsessed about making the perfect pizza.
 Right now the crust on his pizza is close to perfect (thanks to a proper wood-fired oven) but the sauce just ain't right yet.